CA4022/CSC1109-Data-Speed-and-Scale/docs/lab2/index.md

 ### Examples ###

-Examples of how to create, load, and 1uery data with Hive:
+Examples of how to create, load, and query data with Hive:

 - [Simple example queries (from step 15.)](https://www.java-success.com/10-setting-getting-started-hive-mac/)
 - [More query examples](https://datapeaker.com/en/big--data/hive-queries-15-basic-hive-queries-for-data-engineers/)